harshac/darbadar/_posts/2020-02-13-bajarwadi-a-glimpse-of-a-farming-community.md

 ---
 layout: post
-title: Bajarwadi: A glimpse of a farming community
+title: "Bajarwadi: A glimpse of a farming community"
 location: "Bajarwadi"
 latitude: 18.0938293
 longitude: 73.8300961